Introduction to Built Environment Professional Practice

 You will explore the theme of regeneration and application of architecture practice in the regeneration of cities and urban environments.

-This module aims to prepare you for industry practice by equipping you with a comprehensive understanding of the profession of interior architecture.
-You will develop an understanding of the role of the interior architect in society.
-You will learn about the management of the construction industry, the role of the architectural practice and responsibilities of each within the regulatory legal context within which interior architecture operates.
+This module aims to prepare you for your first year in industry by equipping you with a comprehensive understanding of the profession of architecture.
+You will develop an understanding of the role of the architect in society.
+You will learn about the management of the construction industry, the role of the architectural practice and responsibilities of each within the regulatory legal context within which architecture operates.

 New